Ryangwaite/AWS-SAA-C02-Course/README.md

 #### 1.4.6.3.
 KMS Key Concepts

 - Customer Master Keys (CMK) are isolated to a region.
-  - Never leave the region or KMS.
+  - Symmetric CMKs and private keys of asymmetric CMKs never leave the region or KMS unencrypted.
   - Cannot extract a CMK.
-- AWS managed CMKs
+- **AWS managed CMKs**:
   - Created automatically by AWS when using a service such as S3 which uses KMS for encryption.
-- Customer managed CMKS
+- **Customer managed CMKs**:
   - Created explicitly by the customer.
   - Much more more configurable, for example the key policy can be edited.
   - Can allow other AWS accounts access to CMKS
+-  **AWS owned CMKs**:
+   - collection of CMKs that an AWS service owns and manages for use in multiple AWS accounts.
+   - Don't create or manage these and also cannot view, use, track or audit them
+   - Not charged a monthly fee or usage fee for AWS owned CMKs

 All CMKs support key rotation.

-- AWS automatically rotates the keys every 1095 days (3 years)
+AWS automatically rotates the keys:
-- Customer managed keys rotate every year.
+- Customer managed CMKs -> every 365 days (1 year)
+- AWS managed CMK -> every 1095 days (3 years)

 CMK itself contains: